A beginner's Guide to Letting

 • Tenant vetting – agents will arrange for tenants to be vetted.

-• Offering support and advice – events such as the coronavirus pandemic can lead to a number of legal changes.
+• Offering support and advice – events such as changes in government and the regulatory framework.
 Letting agents are best placed to check and offer assurance that your property is being managed within the law.

 • Maintenance – from time to time repairs may need to be carried out on your property.